Gastric Sleeve, Cancer Prevention, and Stomach Cancer Risks

-When Dr. Fernando Garcia and Dr. David Vazquez discuss weight loss surgery with patients, they both take care to address the risks as well as the benefits of the procedure.
+When our bariatric specialists discuss weight loss surgery with patients, they take care to address the risks as well as the benefits of the procedure.
 This commitment to straight talk is what draws so many people to Tijuana Bariatrics.

 We've discussed the safety and effectiveness of gastric sleeve surgery for major weight loss in the past, though we'd like to look at the issue of gastric sleeve surgery with regard to cancer.
 There are advantages when it comes to preventing cancer, though also a number of concerns when it comes to family history of stomach cancer.

 A number of studies have shown a potential link between obesity/morbid obesity and cancer.
 The National Cancer Institute has noted that obesity is linked to an increased risk of developing the following kinds of cancers:

 - Kidney cancer